Easing Back-to-School Anxiety

 BCC StaffFor Those Seeking Hope2 Comments

-Some level of anxiety is common for kids of any age when they go back to school.
-Add in the frantic rush of Mom and Dad to get everything purchased, fees paid, clothes washed and lunches packed, and the pressure to get everyone back in the habit of going to bed at a decent time and doing homework.
+Add in the frantic rush of Mom and Dad to get everything purchased, fees paid, clothes washed, and lunches packed, plus the pressure to get everyone back in the habit of going to bed at a decent time and doing homework.
 It’s easy for the atmosphere in the home to become one of stress and anxiety.

 As a parent, you can help your family through this hectic transition.
 Philippians 4:4-9 gives us a great framework for combatting anxiety.